-Investigating a potential disciplinary matter is an integral part of any fair formal process.
-Therefore, where it has been determined that the performance or misconduct cannot be dealt with informally, a full investigation will be carried out.

-An investigation is a fact-finding process that requires a manager to be appointed into the role of 'Investigating Officer'.
+- 3.1 Investigating a potential disciplinary matter is an integral part of any fair formal process.
+Therefore, where it has been determined that the performance or misconduct cannot be dealt with informally, a full investigation will be carried out. - 3.2 An investigation is a fact-finding process that requires a manager to be appointed into the role of 'Investigating Officer'.
 In this role, the manager will be supported by a HR Business Partner in the interest of ensuring that a fair process is followed.

-3.1 Investigation Meetings
+Investigation Meetings

-To help fully determine the facts of the situation, an investigation meeting may be held with those employees who are alleged to have been involved in the potential disciplinary matter.
-Other witness employees may also be met with as part of the investigation process.

-In all meetings, the investigating officer will be accompanied by another manager or a representative from HR who will take a note of the meeting.
+- 3.3 To help fully determine the facts of the situation, an investigation meeting may be held with those employees who are alleged to have been involved in the potential disciplinary matter.
+Other witness employees may also be met with as part of the investigation process. - 3.4 In all meetings, the investigating officer will be accompanied by another manager or a representative from HR who will take a note of the meeting.
 As an investigation is not considered to be a formal meeting, you do not have the right to be accompanied at these meetings, unless at the Investigating Officer's discretion, for example as a reasonable adjustment for an employee with a disability.

-3.2 Additional Information
+Additional Information

-At any stage of the investigation or disciplinary process, Hanover (Scotland) will access and refer to all relevant management information and/or data, including electronic data, where this will support the process.
+3.5 At any stage of the investigation or disciplinary process, Hanover (Scotland) will access and refer to all relevant management information and/or data, including electronic data, where this will support the process.
 Any such information or data will also normally be available to the employees concerned.

-3.3 Investigation Timescales
+Investigation Timescales

-Any investigation will be undertaken and concluded as speedily as possible and without unreasonable delay.
+- 3.6 Any investigation will be undertaken and concluded as speedily as possible and without unreasonable delay.
 The length and complexity of the investigation will be determined by the circumstances and the nature of the allegations.
-It would normally be expected to be completed within two weeks, however, may take longer in exceptional circumstances.

-If you are unable, or choose not to participate in the investigation, we will proceed without your input.
+It would normally be expected to be completed within two weeks, however, may take longer in exceptional circumstances. - 3.7 If you are unable, or choose not to participate in the investigation, we will proceed without your input.
 It would be our expectation that you do participate.

-3.4 Investigation Outcome
+Investigation Outcome

-Upon conclusion of the investigation, the Investigating Officer will be required to complete an investigation report, which will detail the findings of the investigation, the evidence gathered, and the recommendation based upon this.
+- 3.8 Upon conclusion of the investigation, the Investigating Officer will be required to complete an investigation report, which will detail the findings of the investigation, the evidence gathered, and the recommendation based upon this.

-The nominated investigator will be neutral and impartial and present their findings in an unbiased, factual, coherent and relevant way.
+- 3.9 The nominated investigator will be neutral and impartial and present their findings in an unbiased, factual, coherent and relevant way.
 They will recommend one of the following outcomes:

 - No further action

 - Informal action

 - Formal disciplinary action

-3.5 Suspension from Work
+Suspension from Work

-As mentioned, a fair and proper investigation is a key part of the disciplinary process and as such, consideration will be given to you and those employees involved.
+- 3.10 As mentioned, a fair and proper investigation is a key part of the disciplinary process and as such, consideration will be given to you and those employees involved.
 Whilst the investigation is ongoing, you may be redeployed, given alternative duties or suspended for the duration of the process.
-These are not considered to be sanctions taken under the disciplinary procedure but rather to protect the integrity of the investigation.

-Where a suspension is considered appropriate, the period of suspension will be kept to a minimum and be under continuous review.
+These are not considered to be sanctions taken under the disciplinary procedure but rather to protect the integrity of the investigation. - 3.11 Where a suspension is considered appropriate, the period of suspension will be kept to a minimum and be under continuous review.
+Suspension is a neutral act and does not imply guilt.
+The suspension period will be kept as short as possible and regularly reviewed.
 The decision to suspend with pay from work will be confirmed in writing to you.
 Reasons for suspension may include, but not be limited to: